mcrayman/Cookies-Vibe/README.md

 Matthew McMeans

 For my final project, I will build a Ruby on Rails, blog-style web application about the adventures of my cat, Cookie, using PostgreSQL.
-It will have functionality to upload posts/blogs with an image of Cookie, description of what she is doing, and her current mood.
+It will have functionality to view posts/blogs with an image of Cookie, description of what she is doing, and her current mood.
 It will also implement a sorting filter which can sort the posts by her mood.

 •	Post Model
 o	Attributes